Sorting Algorithms

 Integer Sort:

-Integer sort algorithms are known as counting algorithms also.
-The integer sort algorithm checks for each element, say x, that how many elements are smaller than x and, place x at that location in an array.
+Integer sort algorithms are also known as counting algorithms.
+The integer sort algorithm checks for each element, say x, how many elements are smaller than x and places x at that location in an array.
 For element x, if 10 elements are less than x then the position of element x is at index 11.
 Such algorithms do not perform comparisons and are thus not bound by Ω (nlogn).

 The efficiency of the selected sorting algorithm is determined by its run time complexity and space complexity.